 Total Medicare.
 Chart 4 shows expenditures and current-law non-interest revenue sources for HI and SMI combined as a percent of GDP.
 Under the PPACA, beginning in 2013 the HI Trust Fund receives an additional 0.9 percent tax on earnings in excess of \$250,000 for joint tax return filers and \$200,000 for individual tax return filers.
 As a result of this provision, it is projected that payroll taxes will grow slightly faster than GDP.
-HI expenditures exceeded income each year from 2008 through 2015.
-In 2016 and 2017, however, there were fund surpluses.
-In 2018 and 2019, expenditures again exceeded income, with trust fund deficits of \$1.6 billion and \$5.8 billion, respectively.
+After 2021, HI revenue from income taxes on Social Security benefits will gradually increase as a share of GDP as the share benefits subject to such taxes increase.
+Beginning in 2009, as HI payroll tax receipts declined due to the recession and general revenue increased, the transfers became the largest single source of income to the Medicare program as a whole.
 General revenue transfers to the Part B account increased significantly in 2016, as required by the BBA of 2015 to compensate for premium revenue that was not received in 2016 due to the hold harmless provision, which limited the Part B premium increase for a majority of beneficiaries.
-After decreasing from 2016 to 2017, general revenues will gradually increase as a share of Medicare financing from 2018 through 2034 and grow to about 49 percent, stabilizing thereafter.
+After decreasing from 2016 to 2017, and from 2020 through 2022 general revenues are projected to gradually increase through 2039 to about 50.0 percent of Medicare financing, stabilizing thereafter.
 SMI premiums will also grow in proportion to general revenue transfers, placing a growing burden on beneficiaries.
-High-income beneficiaries have paid an income-related premium for Part B since 2007 and for Part D since 2011.
-Medicare Part B and D general revenues equal 1.6 percent of GDP in 2019 and will increase to an estimated 3.1 percent in 2094 under current law.
+Medicare Part B and D general revenues equal 2.0 percent of GDP in 2020 and will increase to an estimated 3.1 percent in 2095 under current law.

 Medicare, Part A Income and Expenditures as a Percent of Taxable Payroll.
 Chart 5 illustrates income (excluding interest) and expenditures as a percentage of taxable payroll.
-The projected HI cost rates shown in the 2020 report are lower than those from the 2019 report for all years largely because of lower expenditures attributable to lower than projected 2019 spending and the incorporation of TTD into the demographic factors used in the projection model.
-The standard HI payroll tax rate is scheduled to remain constant as is the additional earnings tax paid by high-income workers.
+The standard HI payroll tax rate is not scheduled to change in the future under current law, most payroll tax income as a percentage of taxable payroll is estimated to remain constant at 2.9 percent.
 Income from taxation of Social Security benefits will also increase faster than taxable payroll because the income thresholds determining taxable benefits are not indexed for price inflation.
 Since these income thresholds are not indexed, over time an increasing proportion of workers and their earnings will become subject to the additional HI tax rate.

-In 2020 and beyond, as indicated in Chart 5, the cost rate is projected to rise, primarily due to the continued retirements of those in the Baby Boom generation and partly due to an acceleration of health services cost growth.
-This cost rate increase is moderated by the accumulating effect of the productivity adjustments to provider price updates, which are estimated to reduce annual HI per capita cost growth by an average of 0.7 percent through 2029 and 1.0 percent thereafter.
-The percentage of expenditures covered by non-interest income is projected to decrease from 90 precent in 2026 to 78 percent in 2044 and then to increase to about 90 precent by the end of the projection period.
+In 2021 and beyond, as indicated in Chart 5, the cost rate is projected to rise, primarily due to the continued retirements of those in the Baby Boom generation and partly due to an acceleration of health services cost growth.
+This cost rate increase is moderated by the accumulating effect of the productivity adjustments to provider price updates, which are estimated to reduce annual HI per capita cost growth by an average of 0.5 percent through 2030 and 1.0 percent thereafter.
+The percentage of expenditures covered by tax revenues is projected to decrease from 91.0 percent in 2026 to 78.0 percent in 2045 and then to increase to about 91.0 percent by the end of the projection period.